 SALEM established a project in Mindo in Ecuador in 2000.
 The project started as a local environmental education initiative supported by Salem.
 It soon became apparent that the most pressing issue in the village was care for needy children.

-To meet this need the SALEM Child and Youth Centre was established in 2002 with the help of professionals from Germany to provide child and youth services.
+To meet this need the SALEM Child and Youth Centre was established in 2002 with the help of professionals from Germany and Switzerland to provide child and youth services.
 The project has five employees plus some freelance tutors for homework help.
-There are also two internship positions.
+There are also three internship positions.

 Every day after school, 45 children and teenagers come to the SALEM centre to do homework, to play, or help in the garden.